DeveloperJuanR/Autism_Prediction-/README.md

 ![image](https://github.com/user-attachments/assets/3cb4b436-c7e9-47ce-bb9c-7ad1c7416cce)
 ![image](https://github.com/user-attachments/assets/24ce8d27-0474-41ba-a818-49100406a856)

-Total of 111 Proteins Detected
+- Total of 111 Proteins Detected
-Largest Proteins were stored and saved for further analysis High Lucine and Serine amino acids Detected, Low Glutamine (which is a key insight since its commonly low in autism) Moderate Stable Sequence in terms of GC %
+- Largest Proteins were stored and saved for further analysis
+- High Lucine and Serine amino acids Detected, Low Glutamine (which is a key insight since its commonly low in autism)
+- Moderate Stable Sequence in terms of GC %
-Low GC content (possible link to neurodegenerative abilities with neurons in the brain)
+- Low GC content (possible link to neurodegenerative abilities with neurons in the brain)
+- Data: found in AutismProteinAnalysis.ipynb

 # PubMed Article Research :